+Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.

-The practice had systems and processes to provide safe care and treatment.
+No action ✓ The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
 Staff were qualified for their roles and the practice completed essential recruitment checks.
 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
 The practice had suitable arrangements for dealing with medical and other emergencies.
 Are services effective?
 We found that this practice was providing effective care in accordance with the relevant regulations.

-The dentists assessed patients' needs and maintained dental care records containing information about the patients' current dental needs, past treatment and medical histories..
-Improvements could be made to ensure all clinicians maintained detailed dental care records in line with recognised guidance.

-Patients described the treatment they received as caring and professional.
-The dentists discussed treatment with patients so they could give informed consent and the majority recorded this in their records.
+No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as precise, gentle and professional.
+The dentists discussed treatment with patients so they could give informed consent; improvements could be made to ensure this was always suitably recorded this in the dental care records.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.

-The practice supported staff to complete training relevant to their roles and had systems to help them monitor this
+The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.
 Are services caring?
 We found that this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from 17 people.
+No action ~ We received feedback about the practice from 17 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were friendly, helpful and professional.
-They said that they were given helpful and honest explanations about dental treatment, and said their dentist listened to them.
-Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+They told us staff were caring, thorough and professional.
+They said that they were given helpful, accurate and honest explanations about their dental treatment, and said their dentist listened to them.
+Patients commented that staff made them feel at ease and treated them with dignity and respect.
 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
-Patients said staff treated them with dignity and respect.